What is a bidirectional glass fiber and glass wrap?

 - Flexible fabric

-- Sealing of tanks and industrial coatings and FRP lining
+- Sealing tanks and applying industrial coatings and FRP lining

 - Weights 100-1200 grams per square meter and width 50-100 mm